isomerpages/aic-mentalhealth/index.md

   - infobar:
       title: Welcome to REAL.
       subtitle: We see you, we get you
+      description: Your feelings, no matter how big or small, deserve real support.
-      description: We’re a safe space that connects you to mental health support within your community. (need to shorten this to 160 chars)
+        REAL is a safe space that connects you to mental health support you need.
       button: About us
       url: /about-us
   - infopic: